OfficeDev/CAMP/README.md

     Get-Help Get-CAMPReport

   Input Parameters
    You can also get a tailored report based on specific input parameters listed below.

    1. Geolocation

-     Get-CAMPReport -Geo @(1,7)
-            This will generate a report based on the geolocations entered by you.You need to input appropriate numbers from the following list corresponding to the regions.
+Using ```Get-CAMPReport -Geo @(Region-ID)``` will generate a report based on the geolocations entered by you.
+You need to include appropriate input numbers from the corresponding  region.

             Input	Region
                 1	Asia-Pacific
                 2	Australia